amirmujkic/bug_bot/README.md

 ### Reporting exceptions

-After installing one of the supported gems, reporting of unhandled exceptions should happen automatically and be visible for you in their respective monitoring dashboard.
+After installing one of the supported gems, reporting of unhandled exceptions should happen automatically and be visible in their respective monitoring dashboard.

-Report handled exceptions of errors can be done with:
+Reporting of handled exceptions can be done with:

 ```ruby
 begin